imagej/imagej.github.io/_pages/help/frequently-asked-questions.md

 To be picked up as a plugin, the *.jar*'s file name must contain an underscore, and it either needs to contain an appropriate *plugins.config* file or the class name needs to contain an underscore, too.

-The safest way to ensure these conventions is to use the {% include bc content='File | Export as .jar file'%} menu item.
+The safest way to ensure these conventions is to use the {% include bc path='File | Export as .jar file'%} menu item.

-I tried to update ImageJ via {% include bc content='Help | Update'%}, but it throws an exception instead?
+I tried to update ImageJ via {% include bc path='Help | Update'%}, but it throws an exception instead?
 -----------------------------------------------------------------------------------------------------------

 Please download a fresh copy from [here](Downloads).

-I updated ImageJ via {% include bc content='Help | Update'%}, and now it does not start anymore!
+I updated ImageJ via {% include bc path='Help | Update'%}, and now it does not start anymore!
 --------------------------------------------------------------------------------------------------

 See [If ImageJ does not start up](Troubleshooting#If_ImageJ_does_not_start_up) on the Troubleshooting page.